Vita

 Awards:

-Susan H. Turben Award for Excellence in Scholarship presented by Empire State College in April, 2017.
+Susan H. Turben Award for Excellence in Scholarship presented by Empire State University in April, 2017.

 World Symposium on Life Long Learning and Sustainable Development, Malta, March 2-5, 2017, Top Three papers with Lorraine Lander.